 His 215.
 The West: Ancient to Medieval.
 Offered alternate Fall Terms.
+Partially satisfies the HS CCR.
 (See description below.)

 His 216.
 The West: Renaissance to 1800.
 Offered alternate Winter Terms.
+Partially satisfies the HS CCR.
 (See description below.)

 His 217.
 The West: 1800 to the Present.
 Offered alternate Fall Terms.
+Partially satisfies the HS CCR.
 (See description below.)

 By studying European and American history in a global context and encouraging innovative comparative approaches, the three-course "core" sequence is designed to provide students with a broad geographical, cultural and historical context for evaluating and interpreting historical problems and to give a solid foundation for more advanced work not only in history, but also in other disciplines.

 His 218.
 Genres of History.
 This class examines history as a genre of writing.
 Students will select, examine and critique examples of written history to ascertain what constitutes good style in historical writing and will write historical essays with an eye towards developing a sense of style.
+Partially satisfies the HS CCR.

-Advanced Courses in U.S. History
+Advanced Courses in U. S. History

 His 225.
 The History of the American Midwest.
 A survey of America's heartland from the time of European contact to the present, examining the history of European exploration of the region, European and Native American relations, immigration and settlement, territorial organization and statehood, economic development, and the creation and meaning of Midwestern regional identity.
 Offered alternate years.
+Partially satisfies the HS CCR.

 His 226.
 Abraham Lincoln and the American Dream.
 A course that uses biography, Abraham Lincoln's own words, and popular culture to examine the 16th president in historical context - as a product of the cultural and intellectual currents of 19th century American - and in America's collective memory, as an image and continuing symbol of national values and ideals.
 Offered alternate Spring Terms.
+Partially satisfies the HS CCR.

 His 227.
 Twentieth-Century America and Your Family.
-An examination of twentiethcentury American life, considering the intersection of national history and lived experience.
+An examination of twentieth-century American life, considering the intersection of national history and lived experience.
 Students will interview family members, using their own interviews and those of their colleagues to make historical arguments about national events and everyday life.
 Offered alternate Spring Terms.
+Partially satisfies the HS CCR.

 His 229.
 American Women's History.
 A survey of American women's experiences from the colonial era to the present, giving special attention to the "public sphere" (including politics, the workplace, and the law).
+Partially satisfies the HS CCR.

 His 230.
 American Military History, 1600 to 1903.
 A survey of the American military history through the conclusion of the Philippines conquest, studying the military campaigns conducted by the Americans during this period.
 In addition to studying strategy, tactics, and weapons, issues such as the social composition of the armed forces, the influence of new technologies on warfare, the tension between "professional" and "citizen" soldiers, popular attitudes toward war and the military, and the effects of war on American society will be explored.
 Offered alternate years.
+Partially satisfies the HS CCR.

 His 231.
 American Military History, 1903 to Present.
 A survey of the American military from 1903 to the present, studying the military campaigns conducted by the Americans during this period.
 In addition to studying strategy, tactics, and weapons, issues such as the social composition of the armed forces, the influence of new technologies on warfare, the tension between "professional" and "citizen" soldiers, popular attitudes toward war and the military, and the effects of war on American society will be explored.
 Offered alternate years.
+Partially satisfies the HS CCR.